 It cannot freely edit lines and locations

 Drawings in AutoCAD are produced using line and shape tools and this precisely makes it difficult to edit lines and locations freely.
 Shapes in AutoCAD are drawn from curves, arcs, and straight lines.
 Therefore, you cannot create drawings from volumetric models.
-Furthermore, editing and overlapping lines and line weights are bounded to a few options.
+Furthermore, editing and overlapping lines and line weights are bound to a few options.

 AutoCAD restricts the availability of colors